HomeOfVapourSynthEvolution/vsTAAmbk/README.md

     Will use LimitFilter to limit the loss
 * *showmask* - show the mask
     0 - Normal output ; 1 - Mask only ; 2 - Stack mask and clip ; 3 - Interleave mask and clip ; -1 - Text mask only
+* *other paraments* - Will be collected into a dict for particular aatype